j4jks/CHEF-KOCHs-FF-Hardening/FAQ.md

 #5 Optional addons to comply several Firefox functions
 ================================

 The following extensions are not there to 'harden' Mozilla Firefox there only my personally recommendation to comply certain Fiefox functions.
-It's not ment that such addons are there to 'secure' your web-habits, there also not there to avoid data leaks.
+It's not meant that such addons are there to 'secure' your web-habits, there also not there to avoid data leaks.

 * [Temporary Containers Firefox Add-on](https://github.com/stoically/firefox-add-on-temporary-containers#readme)
 * [Multi-Account Containers](https://github.com/mozilla/multi-account-containers)